4. RTPS Layer

 // Reserve new memory for the payload buffer

-octet* payload = new octet[data.length];
+octet* payload_buff = new octet[data.length];

 // Copy the data

-memcpy(payload, data.data, data.length);
+memcpy(payload_buff, data.data, data.length);

 // Tell the CacheChange who needs to release its payload